totherme/kubernetes-playground/README.md

 To ease the usage, there is a script `./watch.sh` which you can use to configure `lsyncd`, start and stop it.

+## `vagrant-disksize` vagrant plugin

+As some of the tools in [`k/k`](k8s.io/kubernetes/kubernetes) require a lot of temporary disk space we need this plugin to resize the root disk and therefore add more space in `/tmp`.